Summary

 The Power of Clarity in Headlines

 A clear, benefit-oriented headline will break through the digital noise like a hot knife cuts through butter.
 Don’t try to be clever.
 Clever requires thought.
 You don’t want them to think about what you mean.
-You want them to grasp the meaning without thought and anticipate what’s to come.
+You want them to grasp the meaning without thought and anticipate the next headline.
 Deliver the core message with clarity.

 How Clear Benefits Break Through the Noise